jgasteiz/weather-pwa/README.md

 ## Set up

 - Clone the repo
-- Run `make install` to install all backend dependencies.
+- Run `make install` to install all dependencies.
-- Run `yarn install && yarn webpack` to install and build all frontend dependencies.
 - Run `make run` to run the project in the local server.
-- Run `make tests` to run the tests.
+- Run `make test` to run the tests.

 ## Resources